 ( click instructor name to see their bio in details )

 Creative Writing Workshops I and II Description

-	The Creative Writing Workshop allows participants to explore the various methods used to formulate the skeleton of a well-written piece.
-From the technical details involved in the crafting of Point of View strategies, to the subtle nuances of subtext and the four different techniques for presenting dialogue, writers will be encouraged to use these tools in a learning environment where they are urged to apply them in developing their own skills.
+The Creative Writing Workshop challenges participants to explore the various tactics used in building the skeleton of a well-written piece then fleshing it out with carefully crafted language.
+Starting with the technical details involved in the selection of Point of View strategies and crafting voices, then to the subtle nuances of subtext and the four different techniques for presenting dialogue, “hands-on” will be emphasized.
+Writers will be encouraged to use these tools in a learning environment where they are urged to apply them in developing their own approach to story-telling.

-	New for this year, we offer a second-level workshop closely focused on the revision process.
-Participants should have a completed first draft that is ready to go into the ‘dreaded second draft.’
-Expect challenging questions about just how well you do know your own characters, and not just those in principal roles.
-Many writers find the revision process daunting, but it is the critical step needed to bring the basic story to life, and to prepare it for publication.
+The second-level workshop closely focuses on the revision process.
+Participants should have a completed first draft that is ready to go into fine tuning.
+Expect challenging questions about just how well you know your own characters, and not just those in principal roles.
+Every story has an arc, and so does each of the characters.
+The conflict lies in the intersection of these arcs, and that is where the reader wants the writer to lead them.
+Many authors find the revision process daunting, but it is the critical step needed to bring the basic story to life, and to prepare it for publication.

 While most find working with digital methods to be nothing short of liberating, some prefer working directly to paper.
 Whatever your preference is, bring it along because being comfortable is the first order of business for effective writing.

 Class size is limited to eight, and participants under 18 will need parental permission as some writers pursue adult themes.
 Both workshops are intended for mature adults, and both are twelve hours spread over five days.
 All genres are welcome, both fiction and non-fiction.

 The scheduling doesn’t work for you?
 Do not be reluctant to ask.